By following the link below, you can access all chemicals used within the department, listed in ChemKeeper.

 Operational instructions for the Autolab system

-The wetbox is equipped with a spin-coating system (APT-Polos MCD200-NPP, APT Germany) and a hot plate a with magnetic stirrer.
+Several work stations, including the "wet box", are equipped with a spin-coating system (APT-Polos MCD200-NPP, APT Germany) and hot plates with magnetic stirrer.
 The spin-coater is normally operated from the front panel.
-(However, it can be operated with the LPT relay contact and pre-programmed for long-period work with a wide range of adjustable parameters).
+It can also be operated with the LPT relay contact and pre-programmed for long-period work with a wide range of adjustable parameters.

 Operational instructions for the spin-coating system